 Common Disorders Affecting the Vestibular System

 Although the vestibular system is strong, it’s not impervious to disorders.
-These conditions can significantly disrupt a person’s balance and spatial orientation.
+These issues can significantly disrupt a person’s balance and spatial orientation.
 The common vestibular disorders our Cedar Hill, MO physical therapists treat include:

-- Labyrinthitis and Vestibular Neuritis: Both conditions involve inflammation, either of the inner ear itself (labyrinthitis) or the vestibular nerve (vestibular neuritis).
-The inflammation can lead to vertigo, dizziness, and imbalance.
+- Labyrinthitis and Vestibular Neuritis: Labyrinthitis and Vestibular Neuritis involve inflammation, either of the inner ear itself (labyrinthitis) or the vestibular nerve (vestibular neuritis).
+This inflammation can lead to vertigo, dizziness, and imbalance.

-- Vestibular Migraine: Vestibular Migraine is associated with vestibular symptoms like dizziness, vertigo, and balance disturbances, even in the absence of the typical migraine headache.
+- Vestibular Migraine: This kind of migraine is associated with vestibular symptoms like dizziness, vertigo, and balance disturbances, even when not accompanied by a headache.

 - Falls: An increased risk of falls can be a consequence of various vestibular disorders, notably in older adults.